 Includes gear rental, food, transportation, and all entrance fees, permits, and passes.

 Our mission is to make outdoor recreation accessible to all.
-If you cannot afford the total trip cost right now, send us a brief message to request a trip discount form.
+If you cannot afford the total trip cost, send us a brief message to request a sliding scale pricing form.

 The Nooksack people have lived along the Nooksack River, from Bellingham Bay to Kweq’ Smánit (Mt.
 Baker), since time immemorial.
 There is no record in Nooksack tradition of ever living anywhere else.
 Their name comes from a place name in their language, and translates to “always bracken fern roots,” illustrating their close ties to the land and the resources that nourish their people.